AdilAbubacker/AdilAbubacker/README.md

 - 🎖️ **LeetCode Knight** with 1850+ rating (Top 5% globally) - because algorithms are my playground
 - 🎭 Built **RentEzy** - a property management platform with 10+ microservices that actually talk to each other nicely
+- 💰 Created automated monthly recurring rent payment systems that handle transactions while you sleep
 - 🔥 Reduced API load by **85%** through smart architectural decisions
-- 📦 Transformed a 10,000+ line legacy codebase into elegant, reusable components
-- 💰 Created automated payment systems that handle recurring transactions while you sleep
-- 🔍 Engineered high-performance search with Elasticsearch because waiting is not an option
-- Led development of a financial analysis platform, slashing API load by 85%
-- Engineered a microservices architecture with 10+ independently scalable services
-- Built concurrency-safe booking systems with transactional locking
-- Implemented real-time notification systems with WebSockets
-- Containerized applications with Docker & deployed on Kubernetes

 ## 🌟 Featured Projects